-More discussion.
-Note that we are currently only concerned with BSDF models, thus we ignore BSSRDF effects (light entering and exiting from different spatial locations on the top layer interface).
 This limitation is shared with all existing layered BSDF work, but considering BSSRDFs could be an interesting future extension.

-Being a useful forward model, SpongeCake may also be helpful when used for inverse rendering, since the model is analytic and has good expressive power for representation with a relatively small parameter space, and is also easily made differentiable.
-For example, in Figs. 12 and 18, we manually set the parameters to match our results with those from microfacet models.
-This process can be automated with the help of differentiable rendering and gradientdescent based optimization methods.
+Being a useful forward model, SpongeCake may also be helpful when used for inverse rendering, even for inverse rendering of layered materials [Bati et al. 2021], since the model is analytic and has good expressive power for representation with a relatively small parameter space, and is also easily made differentiable.
+For example, in Fig 20, we manually set the parameters to match our results with those from microfacet models.
+This process can be automated with the help of differentiable rendering and gradient-descent based optimization methods.